puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

       path => $::path
     }

-### Shell Built-ins
+### Shell Builtins

-Puppet does not currently support a shell provider on Windows, so executing shell built-ins directly will fail:
+Puppet does not currently support a shell provider on Windows, so executing shell builtins directly will fail:

     exec { 'echo foo':
       path => 'c:\windows\system32;c:\windows'